defaultxr/xr-abstractions/README.md

 math
 ----
-abstractions for altering or generating number streams
+Abstractions for altering or generating number streams

 * `atc~` - "audio to control" - converts a bipolar signal (-1 to 1) to a unipolar signal (0 to 1)